NaturalIntelligence/thds/README.md

-# tsds
+# thds
-Time Sensitive Data Structure in Java script
+Time Handling Data Structure in Java script

 ## Expirable List
 Entries moves to list of expired elements after a certain time.
 And deleted after defined conditions are met.
 You can use this datatype in multiple ways, Eg